KittyGiraudel/site/_posts/2014-11-25-calculating-specificity-in-sass.md

 The full source for the specificity functions/mixins, as well as examples, are available [here on SassMeister](http:s//sassmeister.com/gist/dbf20a242bcccd1d789c):

 <p class="sassmeister" data-gist-id="dbf20a242bcccd1d789c" data-height="480" data-theme="tomorrow"><a href="http:s//sassmeister.com/gist/dbf20a242bcccd1d789c">Play with this gist on SassMeister.</a></p>

-> [David Khourshid](https://twitter.com/davidkpiano) is a frontend web developer in Orlando, Florida.
-He is passionate about JavaScript, Sass, and cutting-edge frontend technologies.
-He is also a pianist and enjoys mathematics, and is constantly finding new ways to apply both math and music theory to web development.